-Today I wanted to share a happy update so my blog doesn’t get too depressing.
-My husband is exactly halfway through his firefighter training program.
-I wrote the story of how he started this career path here and here.
+Today I wanted to share a happy update: My husband is exactly halfway through his firefighter training program.
+Here is the two-part story of how he started this career path.
 I had a lot of confidence as I wrote those posts, because I knew Sung was well-prepared and extremely motivated to succeed.

 But now I feel even more confident that he will graduate.
 The best word to describe him right now is “thriving.”
 Every day he wakes up at 4:30 to study.
 He studies through his lunch break and then again after we eat dinner.
 They have to take many tests each week and he gets A’s on all of them.